ckdevrel/IconColorChanger/README.md

 # IconColorChanger
-This is the sample activity class to change the color of the icons in drawable from one color to another color programmatically.
+This is the sample activity class to generate colors for icons using hex codes.

 Note: Icons with white color can only be transformed.